TP-online/CreatorAssistant/README.md

 1. **Launch the Application**
    - Double-click the executable to start
-   - Wait for the splash screen to complete (font installation happens automatically)
+   - Wait for the splash screen to complete
+   -
 2. **Authenticate Your YouTube Account**
    - Go to the "Accounts" tab
    - Click "Add Account"
    - Follow the authentication process in your browser
-   - Grant the necessary permissions
+   - Make sure that your YouTube accounts have a "channel" created

 3. **Configure Basic Settings**
    - Set your keywords in the "Main" tab